 - The account contains Social Security benefit money, unemployment or VA benefits (which cannot be levied upon in New Jersey)

 The good news is that these are the bases for an objection to the levy and can result in some, or all, of the funds being released to you.
+Even if the money is yours, you can protect up to $1,000 and get it out of the levy.
 The bad news is that in the meantime, the funds are frozen, unless voluntarily released by the creditor.

 After the levy is done, the creditor has to make a motion before the court to take the money out of the account.
 This is called a Motion for Turnover of Funds.
 Once you receive this, you have a limited amount of time to object and be heard on any defenses you may have.